- General System Administrator

 Replacing an IdP Signing Certificate

-New for June!
 This section is relevant only if your institution holds only one certificate in the "IdP Certificate 1 / 2" section of the integration profile.
-If both certificates were uploaded, then holding two certificates simultaneously allows the institution to add the new certificate ahead of time, without removing the old certificate until after the IDP has made the switch, and you can ignore the information below.
+If both certificates were uploaded, then holding two certificates simultaneously allows the institution to add the new certificate ahead of time, without removing the old certificate until after the IdP has made the switch, refer to Automatic Rollover of an IdP Signing Certificate below.

 If the IdP signing certificate on your Alma SAML profile is about to change, upload the new certificate using one of the three supported methods:

 - Certificate file,

 - JKS file.
 JKS is required for chain of trust certificates.

 Make sure to perform this change and click Save at the same time that the IdP switches over to the new certificate.
 Otherwise, SAML authentication will fail during the interval.